MusIF-MIAI/ge-120-test-rig/README.md

 ### Fault detected?

-- So far we have changed one (1) faulty resistor.
+- So far we have replaced one (1) faulty resistor.